eremedia/Google-Analyticator/readme.txt

 Google Analyticator Has the Following Features:

+- **NEW:** Google Analytics API support.
+Includes a stats widget showing yesterday's visitors.
+More stats to come!
 - Standard Google Analytics tracking support
 - External link tracking of all links on the page, including links not managed by WordPress
 - Download link tracking